 - Want to make our New Lebanon Slab Pie?
-No problem — we have the recipe, and the chef.
+No problem — we will introduce you to the chef.

 - Curious about what goes on behind the scenes of a car racing track?
-We’ll take you there and introduce you to our drivers.
+We’ll take you there and introduce you to the drivers.

 - Do you wonder who lives in small towns and how we spend our time?
 We’ll tell you.

 - And along the way, we’ll invite you to sing with us, dance with us, eat with us, learn with us, read with us, and chat with us.